Edmonton: Sports and recreation

-Despite submitting a bid, Edmonton was not selected as a host city for the 2026 Fifa World Cup.
+Despite submitting a bid, Edmonton was not selected as a host city for the 2026 FIFA World Cup.

+Edmonton will co-host the 2027 World Junior Ice Hockey Championships alongside Calgary.

 Government

 City council

 The Edmonton City Council consists of a mayor and twelve councillors serving four-year terms.
 Each councillor is elected in a ward (electoral district); the mayor is elected at-large through first-past-the-post voting.
+Most candidates are non-partisan, but municipal political parties were instituted in 2025.

-The elections are non-partisan.
-Council has the responsibility of approving the city's budget, and develops laws and policies intended to promote the health and safety of Edmonton residents.
+Council has the responsibility of approving the city's budget, and develops laws and policies intended to promote the health and safety of Edmonton residents based on the powers granted by the Municipal Government Act.
 The council passes all legislation related to the city's police, firefighting, parks, and libraries, as well as its utilities – electricity, water supply, solid waste handling, and drainage.

 On July 22, 2009, City Council adopted an electoral system that divides Edmonton into 12 wards, instead of the previous system where two councillors were elected in each of six wards.
 As of 2010, each ward would elect one councillor by first-past-the-post voting.
 This system came into effect with the following election in October 2010.
 The most recent election was held in October 2021, and elected members to a four-year term.

 On December 7, 2020, a bylaw approving new ward boundaries and Indigenous ward names was passed by city council.

 Provincial politics

-Edmonton is the capital of the province of Alberta and holds all main provincial areas of government such as the Provincial Legislature of Alberta.
+Edmonton is the capital of the province of Alberta and holds all main provincial areas of government such as the Alberta Legislature.
 The Edmonton Metropolitan Region is represented by 20 MLAs, one for each provincial electoral district.
 Many of these boundaries have been changed, adjusted and renamed while the city has grown.
-In the current 30th Alberta Legislature all but one of Edmonton's districts are represented by members from the Opposition Alberta New Democratic Party.
-One of the MLAs, Rachel Notley, is the Leader of the Opposition and served as the 17th premier of Alberta from 2015 to 2019.
+In the current 31st Alberta Legislature all of Edmonton's districts are represented by members from the Opposition Alberta New Democratic Party.
+One of the MLAs, Naheed Nenshi, became Leader of the Opposition in 2025.

 Federal politics

 Edmonton is represented by nine Members of Parliament (MP), with one being elected to represent each of its federal electoral districts.
 In the 43rd Canadian Parliament, which was in session from late 2019 to late 2021, eight MPs were members of the Conservative Party of Canada, while the remaining MP was part of the New Democratic Party.
 After the 2019 federal election, Edmonton lacked elected representation in the federal government for the first time since 1980.
 Compared to the rest of Alberta, Edmonton tends to vote for more left of centre leaning parties.
-However, due to vote splitting, the Conservative Party dominates Edmonton, with Edmonton Strathcona the only electoral district not to have voted Conservative in the 2019 federal election.
-However, this changed in the 2021 federal election with the NDP also flipping the seat of Edmonton Griesbach alongside holding Edmonton Strathcona and the Liberals retaking the riding of Edmonton Centre.
+Due to vote splitting, the Conservative Party dominated the city, with Edmonton Strathcona the only electoral district not to have voted Conservative in the 2019 federal election.
+This changed in the 2021 federal election, when the NDP also flipped the seat of Edmonton Griesbach while holding Edmonton Strathcona, and the Liberals retook Edmonton Centre.